datadryad/dryad-app/documentation/frictionless_integration/INSTALL.md

 # Frictionless Integration Install

+# NOTE: this document is deprecated, but it may be useful to install a local copy of the frictionless python libraries for other kinds of testing

 Some of these install instructions are specific to our installation.
 [We've also documented an overview of how we integrated Frictionless](./implementation_overview.md).